 Formerly a career software engineer, I tend to view the world through a digital lens.
 As a native New Yorker, urban and industrial images constitute the backdrop of my artistic subconscious.

-Formerly a career software engineer, my aim is to invent digital software techniques that produce colorful, original abstract images with interesting geometrical structures and shapes.
+My aim is to invent software techniques that produce original abstract images that manifest these two cross-currents: the digital and the urban.

-I am interested in the application of random numbers to both color and shape, and many of my works are the result of utilizing this methodology in the programs that I write.
+I am also interested in the application of random numbers to both color and shape, and many of my works are the result of utilizing this methodology in the programs that I write.

 I would like to make art that is easily accessible to a wide range of viewers and which is ideally placed in well-traveled spaces where viewers might appreciate it at first glance and “on the fly”.
 If I achieve that goal I will consider myself successful.